pghvlaans/sbotest/README.md

 See the man page for more information about options and settings!

 ## Most Recent Changes
+#### Post-Release
+  * bin/test: Use the perl, python and ruby package tests in case of failure

 #### 1.1.2 - 2025-09-19
   * bin/test: Fix --single with already-installed scripts